juxor/afaq/markdown/secG3.md

 would end the exploitation of labour.

-She herself admits, in a roundabout way, that "anarcho"-capitalism is significantly different that individualist anarchism. _"The schism between the two forms of anarchism has deepened with time,"_ she asserts.
+She herself admits, in a roundabout way, that "anarcho"-capitalism is significantly different from individualist anarchism. _"The schism between the two forms of anarchism has deepened with time,"_ she asserts.
 This was _"[l]argely due to the path breaking work of Murray Rothbard"_ and so, unlike genuine individualist anarchism, the new _"individualist anarchism"_ (i.e.,